FabienArcellier/fixtup/docs/source/getting_started.rst

 .. code-block:: bash

     $ fixture new
-    Fixture identifier ? thumbnail_context
+    Choose a fixture identifier : thumbnail_context
-    Is this fixture is shared between all the tests ? no
+    Mount environment variables on this fixture (y/n) [y] Mount docker container on this fixture (y/n) [y]

 This command scaffold a new :term:`fixture template`.
 It is generated in ``tests/fixtures/thumbnail_context``.